faiha25/dubai-property-price-prediction/README.md

 | **XGBoost (tuned)** | **0.913** | **0.888** | **$403,817** | **$162,554** |

 Every trained model clears the baseline by a wide margin.
 Random Forest shows the largest train/test gap of the three ML models (0.971 → 0.849), a sign of overfitting; XGBoost generalizes better and was selected as the final model — see [Methodology](#methodology) for why.

-**A note on currency:** all prices in this project are reported in **USD**, matching the source dataset.
-No currency conversion happens anywhere in the cleaning, EDA, or modeling pipeline — see [`docs/decisions.md`](docs/decisions.md) for the full reasoning.
-An AED conversion, if ever needed for a UAE-facing audience, would be applied only at the display/business-framing layer, never inside the model.

 ## Visualizations